 International Application Instructions

-- Transcripts - Request official, original transcripts of ALL secondary school work (U.S. and non-U.S.), official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and submit directly to NMU Admissions for evaluation.
-Official transcripts of any colleges, universities or trade schools you have attended must be sent directly from the issuing institution to Northern Michigan University and to an evaluation agency (see note 4 below.).
+Admission decisions are made on official documents.
+Request official, original transcripts of ALL secondary and post-secondary academic work, which could include official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and have them submitted directly to the Northern Michigan University Admissions Office.
 Certified translations are required for any documents not originally in English.
 These translations must be complete, word-for-word, and in the same format as the original document.
+Follow these instructions for submitting secondary school documents.

-If, at the time of application to NMU, you have course work in progress at a non-U.S./non-Canadian* post-secondary institution, you must also submit your additional documents for evaluation upon completion of your current study.
-There will be an additional fee to the agency (ECE, WES, NAEG) for this and upon receipt of the final report, NMU will review your admission status again to insure that you meet admissions requirements. *An evaluation of credits may be requested for some Canadian institutions' documents.
-Evaluations may be waived for some international schools affiliated or aligned with U.S. institutions.
-The NMU Admissions Office will notify applicants regarding any requests or waivers.
+Submit all non-U.S., non-Canadian* post-secondary academic records to an external agency for a credential evaluation (please submit secondary school documents following these instructions).
+A "Course-by-Course" report --or equivalent--must be selected.
+NMU uses the information on the report to help determine admissibility and any transfer of credit.
+(NMU will notify you if a subject analysis report is needed to determine transfer credit.)
+If at the time of application to NMU, you have course work in progress at a non-U.S./non-Canadian* institution, you must also submit your additional documents for evaluation upon completion of your current study.
+There may be an additional fee to the agency for this.
+Upon receipt of the final report, NMU will review your admission status again to ensure that you meet admissions requirements. *An evaluation of credits may be requested for some Canadian institutions' documents.

-- Test Scores (Canadian students only) - Submit the results of the SAT or ACT directly from the testing agency to NMU.
-You are exempt if you have earned 12 or more semester college level credits after high school graduation, or if you graduated from high school three or more years before the term of your intended enrollment at NMU.
+Submit the results of the SAT or ACT directly from the testing agency to NMU.
+You are exempt if you have earned 12 or more semester college-level credits after high school graduation, or if you graduated from high school three or more years before the term of your intended enrollment at NMU.

 English proficiency tests: